Lisa Buckwitz

 Lisa-Marie Buckwitz (born 2 December 1994) is a German bobsledder.
-She won a gold medal in the two-woman event at the 2018 Winter Olympics, and also competed at the 2022 Winter Olympics.
+She won a gold medal in the two-woman event at the 2018 Winter Olympics, and also competed at the 2022 Winter Olympics, as well as the 2026 Winter Olympics.

 Career

 Buckwitz started off as a heptathlete.
 Buckwitz took up bobsleigh in 2013, and trains at the SC Potsdam club.
 She won two junior championships.

 In 2015, Buckwitz and Cathleen Martini won the two-woman Bobsleigh World Cup event in Königssee.
 In 2016, Buckwitz and Stephanie Schneider won a bronze medal in the two-woman at the Bobsleigh European Championship, and came fourth in the two-woman event at the IBSF World Championships in Igls, Austria.
 In 2017, Buckwitz, Christopher Grotheer, Stephanie Schneider, Tina Hermann, Nico Walther and Philipp Wobeto won the silver medal in the mixed team event at the IBSF World Championships in Königssee.
 They finished behind another German team.

 At the beginning of the 2017–18 season, German bobsleigh coach René Spies paired Buckwitz with Mariama Jamanka.
 The pair were nicknamed the "Berlin Bob", as Buckwitz and Jamanka are both from Berlin.
 Buckwitz and Jamanka won a silver medal at the 2018 Bobsleigh European Championships.
 At the 2018 Winter Olympics, Buckwitz and Jamanka competed in the two-woman event and won the gold medal.
 The win was unexpected, as the other German bobsleigh, containing Stephanie Schneider and Annika Drazek, was the favourite to win.
 German teams won all three of the bobsleigh events at the Games, and Buckwitz was the first person from Schöneiche to win an Olympic gold medal.
 As a result of her Olympic win, Buckwitz was awarded the Silbernes Lorbeerblatt (Silver Laurel Leaf), and was voted Brandenburg's Sportswoman of the Year.

 Buckwitz and Jamanka won the opening race of the 2018–19 Bobsleigh World Cup in Sigulda, Latvia.
 Buckwitz has also competed in monobob events.
 At the 2022 Winter Olympics, Buckwitz and Kim Kalicki came fourth in the two-woman event.

+She represented Germany at the 2026 Winter Olympics and won a silver medal in the two-woman event along with Neele Schuten.